vladvasiliu/ss2pl/README.md

   2. Have an entry in the program's configuration
 * For each of the processed maps, do the following:
   1. If the list of proposed CIDRs is empty, skip it and log a warning.
-  2. For each of the map's security groups:
-     1. Compute the new IPs to authorize
+  2. Compute the new IPs to add
-     2. Compute the old IPs to revoke
+  3. Compute the old IPs to remove
-     3. Authorize the new IPs
-     4. Revoke the old IPs
+  4. Update the prefix list
-  3. Acknowledge the SiteShield Map change if no failure happened for any of its Security Groups.
-Otherwise, don't acknowledge and log a warning.
+  5. Acknowledge the SiteShield Map change if the Prefix List update was successful.

 ## Usage